Dawu Working Circle Taiwan Amentotaxus Nature Reserve

 Primary Object for Protection Amentotaxus formosana Li

-Scope of Administration Compartment 39 of Dawu Working Circle
+Location Forest Compartment No. 39 of Dawu Working Circle, National Forest

 Photos